mlarocque22/stock_text_files/README.md

 Portfolio_update_total.txt is the most current returns on the portfolio created from my Stock_Screener program

+Inside the Penny_Stocks folder there are multiple text files which just show every NYSE stock under a set price threshold

+Inside the Penny_Options folder there a multiple text files which just show every stock on the NYSE under a set price threshold that support options

 Inside the Indsustry folder there are 3 types of text files.

 Ones that says Industry_$'Price' is an alphabetical list of stocks under a price threshold that support options and include their industry and sector